RehabTariqq/RehabTariqq/README.md

 # Hi, I'm Rehab 👋
 CS student at NASTP Institute of Information Technology (NIIT), Lahore.
-Currently in my 2nd year (3rd semester) with a focus on C++, OOP, networking, and the MERN stack — deliberately going wide across programming, web development, networking, and AI before picking a lane.
+Currently in my 2nd year (3rd semester) with a focus on C++, OOP, DSA, networking, and the MERN stack — deliberately going wide across programming, web development, networking, and AI before picking a lane.

 ---